 All materials belonging to the state, with the exception of public places of assembly, which are equally available to all candidates, are prohibited from use for the benefit of any candidate.
-Additionally, it is forbidden to conduct an electoral campaign in places of worship, academic institutions, offices or public administrations.
+Additionally, it is forbidden to conduct an electoral campaign in places of worship, academic institutions, or government offices.